Julian/cardboard/docs/rules/spells_abilities_and_effects.rst

 There are different kinds of linked abilities.

     a.
-If an object has an activated or triggered ability printed on it that instructs a player to exile one or more cards and an ability printed on it that :ref:ers either to "the exiled cards" or to cards "exiled with [this object]," these abilities are linked.
+If an object has an activated or triggered ability printed on it that instructs a player to exile one or more cards and an ability printed on it that refers either to "the exiled cards" or to cards "exiled with [this object]," these abilities are linked.
 The second ability refers only to cards in the exile zone that were put there as a result of an instruction to exile them in the first ability.
     b.
-If an object has an ability printed on it that generates a replacement effect which causes one or more cards to be exiled and an ability printed on it that :ref:ers either to "the exiled cards" or to cards "exiled with [this object]," these abilities are linked.
+If an object has an ability printed on it that generates a replacement effect which causes one or more cards to be exiled and an ability printed on it that refers either to "the exiled cards" or to cards "exiled with [this object]," these abilities are linked.
 The second ability refers only to cards in the exile zone that were put there as a direct result of a replacement event caused by the first ability.
 See rule 614, "Replacement Effects."
     c.
-If an object has an activated or triggered ability printed on it that puts one or more objects onto the battlefield and an ability printed on it that :ref:ers to objects "put onto the battlefield with [this object]," those abilities are linked.
+If an object has an activated or triggered ability printed on it that puts one or more objects onto the battlefield and an ability printed on it that refers to objects "put onto the battlefield with [this object]," those abilities are linked.
 The second can refer only to objects put onto the battlefield as a result of the first.
     d.
-If an object has an ability printed on it that causes a player to "choose a [value]" or "name a card" and an ability printed on it that :ref:ers to "the chosen [value]," "the last chosen [value]," or "the named card," those abilities are linked.
+If an object has an ability printed on it that causes a player to "choose a [value]" or "name a card" and an ability printed on it that refers to "the chosen [value]," "the last chosen [value]," or "the named card," those abilities are linked.
 The second ability refers only to a choice made as a result of the first ability.
     e.
-If an object has an ability printed on it that causes a player to choose from between two or more words that otherwise have no rules meaning and an ability printed on it that :ref:ers to a choice involving one or more of those words, those abilities are linked.
+If an object has an ability printed on it that causes a player to choose from between two or more words that otherwise have no rules meaning and an ability printed on it that refers to a choice involving one or more of those words, those abilities are linked.
 The second can refer only to a choice made as a result of the first ability.
     f.
-If an object has an ability printed on it that causes a player to pay a cost as it enters the battlefield and an ability printed on it that :ref:ers to the cost paid "as [this object] entered the battlefield," these abilities are linked.
+If an object has an ability printed on it that causes a player to pay a cost as it enters the battlefield and an ability printed on it that refers to the cost paid "as [this object] entered the battlefield," these abilities are linked.
 The second ability refers only to a cost paid as a result of the first ability.
     g.
 If an object has both a static ability and a triggered ability printed on it in the same paragraph, those abilities are linked.
-The triggered ability :ref:ers only to actions taken as a result of the static ability.
+The triggered ability refers only to actions taken as a result of the static ability.
 See rule 603.10.
     h.
-If an object has a kicker ability printed on it and an ability printed on it that :ref:ers to whether that object was kicked, those abilities are linked.
+If an object has a kicker ability printed on it and an ability printed on it that refers to whether that object was kicked, those abilities are linked.
 The second refers only to whether the intent to pay the kicker cost listed in the first was declared as the object was cast as a spell.
 If a kicker ability lists multiple costs, it will have multiple abilities linked to it.
 Each of those abilities will specify which kicker cost it refers to.
 See rule 702.31, "Kicker."
     i.
-If an object has an ability printed on it that causes a player to pay a variable additional cost as it's cast and an ability printed on it that :ref:ers to the cost paid "as [this object] was cast," these abilities are linked.
+If an object has an ability printed on it that causes a player to pay a variable additional cost as it's cast and an ability printed on it that refers to the cost paid "as [this object] was cast," these abilities are linked.
 The second refers only to the value chosen for the cost listed in the first as the object was cast as a spell.
 See rule 601.2b.
     j.
 The two abilities represented by the champion keyword are linked abilities.
 See rule 702.70, "Champion."

 607.3